The Dynamic and Distributed Information Systems Group at the University of Zurich (Switzerland) is inviting applications for a

 - excellent command of English; German is a plus but not required

 Additionally, applicants may arrange for three letters of recommendation to be sent to Prof. Bernstein directly, however, this is not required.
+All applications received until May the 15th, 2021 will be considered for the positions.
+Applications received afterwards will be considered until the position is filled.

 The University of Zurich is committed to enhancing the number of women in scientific positions and, therefore, particularly invites women to apply.
 Women who are as qualified for the position in question as male applicants will be given priority.